- Gender and Relationships»

 Why not hold the father equally responsible?
 Perhaps it may be due to the fact that the father was not there for most of the days or perhaps he was not interested in equally sharing the workload.
 In some instances, the father may even argue without merit that the mother must not have taken ample care of the child's upbringing.
 Obviously, this is quite unfair.

 On the same token, during work, a female colleague, told me how she was stressed about her responsibilities.
 She said that her real job starts when she arrives home.
 She felt she had to cook dinner even though they both arrive at the same time.
-She longed for her husband to earn enough to handle the finances on his own so she could tend to the children.
+She longed for her husband to earn enough to handle the finances on his own so she could tend to the needs of her children.

 I listened patiently to her, and thought to myself, her husband was not described as being physically inept in lending a hand.
 As such, her ordeal seemed to be rather unnecessary.